heliprajapati/Calculator-java/README.md

 # Calculator-java
-Create a calculator using android studio
+Created a calculator using android studio